 Delaware is an approved member of SARA.

-Delaware SARA representative: Nicholas Buono, Education Specialist with Delaware Department of Higher Education, Higher Education Office
+Delaware SARA representative: Nicholas Buono, College Success Program Administrator, Delaware Department of Higher Education.

 Fact Book and Data Exchange

-Delaware leaders receive the SREB Fact Book on Higher Education, as well as Delaware: Featured Facts From the SREB Fact Book on Higher Education and the annual SREB-State Data Exchange tables.
+Delaware leaders receive the SREB Fact Book on Higher Education and Delaware: Featured Facts From the SREB Fact Book on Higher Education.

 Delaware’s Participating Agency and SREB-State Data Exchange Coordinator: Chesiree Wise, Delaware Higher Education Commission

 Helps expand and strengthen schools of nursing to reduce the critical shortage of nurse educators needed to educate the nation’s registered nurses.
 The Council surveys institutions for nursing education trends and shares online graduate nursing courses.